sourcegraph/handbook/content/departments/product-engineering/process/reporting-progress.md

 There are a few ways we track plans and celebrate progress at Sourcegraph.

 - The [GitHub project tracker](#github-project-tracker) is **the source of truth** for all key results in product and engineering.
-- [OKR slides](#okr-slides) contain the top level product and engineering results that the VPs and Directors review and discuss on a weekly basis.
 - [Monthly team updates](#monthly-team-updates) communicate a high-level narrative/summary to the rest of the company about what each team in product/eng accomplished since the last monthly update and what is up next.
 - [Monthly demo days](../team-culture/demo-day.md) are a great opportunity for engineers to highlight and share with a broad audience the specific things they shipped.
 It is really fun!